ClusterWS/cWS/README.md

    *  };
    *  verifyClient?: (info: ConnectionInfo, next: Listener) => void
    *
-   * For more type information check dist/index.d.ts file */
+   * For more types check dist/index.d.ts file
+  */
 });

 /**
- * To accept WebSocket connections use on connection method
+ * To accept WebSocket connections use on('connection') listener
  *
  * socket: WebSocket client
  * upgReq: upgrade request
 */
 server.on('connection', (socket, upgReq) => {
-    /** allow you to get remoteAddress info */ let address = socket._socket;
+    /** get remoteAddress info */
+    let address = socket._socket;

     /**
-      * on 'message' will be called when new message arrives from this client
+      * on 'message' will be called when this client sends new message
       *
       * msg: string | binary
     */